batmanuel-sandbox/cbp/doc/lsst.cbp/coordinateFrames.rst

 `Pupil field angle`_ with the components expressed in `focal plane`_ x,y instead of `pupil plane`_ x,y.
 Thus this is a rotation of `pupil field angle`.

-Note that `focal plane field angle`_ is the same coordinate system, with the same units, as `lsst::afw::cameraGeom::FIELD_ANGLE`.
+Note that `focal plane field angle`_ is the same coordinate system as `lsst::afw::cameraGeom::FIELD_ANGLE`.
 Camera geometry includes a transform from `lsst::afw::cameraGeom::FOCAL_PLANE` to `lsst::afw::cameraGeom::FIELD_ANGLE` ( `focal plane`_ to `focal plane field angle`_), which models optical distortion.